 There are also a number of oral product candidates in clinical development by third parties that are intended to treat UTIs.
-Some mid- to late-stage product candidates include ceftibuten clavulanate from Achaogen, Inc., tebipenem pivoxil from Spero Therapeutics, Inc., delafloxacin from Melinta Therapeutics, Inc., pivmecillinam from Utility Therapeutics Limited, ETX0282CPDP (a novel \(\beta\)-lactamase inhibitor combined with cefpodoxime proxetil) from Entasis Therapeutics Holdings Inc. and omadacycline from Paratek Pharmaceuticals, Inc. If our competitors obtain marketing approval from the FDA or comparable foreign regulatory authorities for their product candidates more rapidly than us, it could result in our competitors establishing a strong market position before we are able to enter the market.
+Some mid- to late-stage product candidates include tebipenem pivoxil from Spero Therapeutics, Inc., delafloxacin from Melinta Therapeutics, Inc., pivmecillinam from Utility Therapeutics Limited, ETX0282CPDP (a novel \(\beta\)-lactamase inhibitor combined with cefpodoxime proxetil) from Entasis Therapeutics Holdings Inc. and omadacycline from Paratek Pharmaceuticals, Inc. If our competitors obtain marketing approval from the FDA or comparable foreign regulatory authorities for their product candidates more rapidly than us, it could result in our competitors establishing a strong market position before we are able to enter the market.

-There are several IV-administered products marketed for the treatment of infections resistant to first-line therapy for gram-negative infections, including Avycaz from Allergan plc and Pfizer, Vabomere from Melinta Therapeutics, Inc., Zerbaxa from Merck & Co., Zemdri from Achaogen, Inc, and Xerava from Tetraphase Pharmaceuticals, Inc. There are also a number of IV-administered product candidates in late-stage clinical development that are intended to treat resistant gram-negative infections, including cefiderocol from Shionogi & Co.
-Ltd., Contepo from Nabriva Therapeutics plc (as successor to Zavante Therapeutics, Inc.) and imipenem-relabactam from Merck & Co.
+There are several IV-administered products marketed for the treatment of infections resistant to first-line therapy for gram-negative infections, including Avycaz from Allergan plc and Pfizer, Vabomere from Melinta Therapeutics, Inc., Zerbaxa from Merck & Co., Zemdri from Cipla, Xerava from Tetraphase Pharmaceuticals, Inc. and recently, imipenem-relebactam from Merck & Co.
+There are also a number of IV-administered product candidates in late-stage clinical development that are intended to treat resistant gram-negative infections, including cefiderocol from Shionogi & Co.
+Ltd. and Contepo from Nabriva Therapeutics plc (as successor to Zavante Therapeutics, Inc.).